Dublin landmarks

 Since its opening in 1867, this hotel has been one of the best addresses in the city.

-At the entrance are statues of princesses and their slaves from Nubia.
-A look into the foyer with its chandeliers is worthwhile.
-In the afternoon you can take a break with a cup of tea in the Lord Mayor's Lounge.
+At the entrance there are statues of princesses and their slaves from Nubia.
+A look into the foyer with its chandeliers is definitely worth it.
+In the afternoon you can also take a break with a cup of tea in the Lord Mayor's Lounge.

 Harcourt St

-The road branches off the southwest corner of the park.
-Brick houses with doors and skylights worth a look line the street.
+The road branches off from the southwest corner of the park, and is lined with brick houses with doors and skylights worth a look.

 Iveagh House and Iveagh Gardens